SHOPPING FOR PHOTO ITEMS

 Manual override - this will allow you to grow with the camera and experiment.

-A mode that allows one to dial in settings for different styles as sports, night, portraits, etc.
+A mode that allows one to dial in settings for different styles as sports,

 Flash - Look for flash with red-eye reduction setting